MohamedMesto/Love-Cake/README_love_cake.md

 Welcome to the Cake Shop Website!
 This project aims to provide a comprehensive solution for managing a cake shop's online presence and facilitating sales.
 Whether you're a small bakery looking to expand your reach or an established cake shop wanting to streamline your online sales process, this website offers a user-friendly interface for both customers and administrators.

-# Purpose of the project:

-# user stories:

 ## Features:
 Product Catalog: Display a wide variety of cakes and other baked goods with detailed descriptions and images.
 Order Management: Allow customers to place orders seamlessly, with features such as customizable cakes, delivery options, and order tracking.